 In the U.S., one in nine babies is born prematurely.
 This can have long-lasting effects on a baby’s health.
 It’s costly as well: premature birth in the U.S. costs $26.2 billion each year, including medical costs, intervention and special education services, and lost work and pay.1

 Neonatal resource services (NRS) helps guide high-risk individuals to our Centers of Excellence network.
 These providers have met rigorous clinical criteria for quality and efficiency.
 Onsite and by phone, our dedicated and well-equipped team of specialized nurses, case managers and full-time medical directors help fragile newborns receive the best possible care.

-Neonatal Resource Services is often integrated with a maternity programs to identify high-risk pregnancies prior to delivery.
-Once identified, an Optum case manager will help educate the expectant mother about their care options and benefits of delivering at a level II or III NICU facility.
+Neonatal resource services are often integrated with maternity programs to identify high-risk pregnancies prior to delivery.
+An Optum case manager will help educate the expectant mother about her care options and benefits of delivering at a level II or III neonatal intensive care facility.